kintone-labs/kintone-ios-sdk/docs/docs/reference/app.md

 ### getFormLayout(_ app: Int?, _ isPreview: Bool?)

-> Get layout of form in kintone app
+> Get the layout of form in kintone app

 **Parameter **